• Home

 There are eight intelligences highlighted by researcher Howard Gardner.
 Each has been painstakingly proved by him to be equivalent to any other by any scientific criterion you can think of.
 When we speak of someone being "intelligent," instead of meaning they are verbally sharp or they are powerfully logical, we can actually accurately mean they are intelligent in any of six other ways: interpersonally, kinesthetically, spatially, intrapersonally, musically or naturalistically.
 If that’s so, it stands to reason that if you teach math through all the intelligence channels you have a vastly increased chance of reaching every brain you are working with.

-I’ve gone into this and many other teaching strategies in great detail in my book just reprinted in June 2009 with key revisions and updates: Math for Humans: Teaching Math through 8 Intelligences, geared primarily for grades 3-9.
-As author, I’m offering this 256-page book, with extensively illustrated 8 1/2 × 11 pages, chock full of teaching ideas and many ready-to-go activities to you for $35.95 (less when you take your 10% web-order discount), lower than any other source.
-Thousands of teachers and parents have gladly paid this for the wealth of ideas they gained.
+I’ve gone into this and many other teaching strategies in great detail in my book just reprinted in June 2013 with key revisions and updates: Math for Humans: Teaching Math through 8 Intelligences geared primarily for grades 3-9.
+As author, I’m offering this 256-page book, with extensively illustrated 8 1/2 × 11 pages, chock full of teaching ideas and many ready-to-go activities to you for $34.95 (web discounted) and signed (a real bargain for an author-signed book)!
+Thousands of teachers and parents have already gladly paid this for the wealth of ideas they gained.
 Don’t delay, get this help for your teaching now!
 Click here to view the book and some other choices.
-Math for Humans: Teaching Math Through 8 Intelligences And check out my classic A Mathematical Mystery Tour now just $39.95— a book that can give your students goosebumps and metaphysical insights as they learn math skills using the naturalist, visual-spatial and interpersonal intelligences among others!
+Math for Humans: Teaching Math Through 8 Intelligences.
+And check out my classic A Mathematical Mystery Tour now just $27.95 and signed — a book that can give your students goosebumps and metaphysical insights as they learn math skills using the naturalist, visual-spatial and interpersonal intelligences among others!
 The free accompanying Mystery Tour Guide adds depth, practice, and entertainment to the book.
-The fascinating Millennial Supplement is meant to accompany this book (extra $7.95 cost) and raise its challenge to high school algebra level while also updating and adding to content of the Mystery Tour for 5th grade and up.
+The fascinating Millennium Supplement is meant to accompany this book (extra $7.95 cost) and raise its challenge to high school algebra level while also updating and adding to content of the Mystery Tour for 5th grade and up.
 For all Click Here .
 A Mathematical Mystery Tour.